-Parents of students were asked to complete a survey in the spring of 2019.
-Twenty one percent of individual parents responded.
+Parents of students were asked to complete a survey in the spring of 2020.

-- Overall, 91.6% of consider Bluffview to be an "excellent school". - Areas of greatest strength for Bluffview Montessori School revolved around culture/community and education.
-The themes included: - o Small school culture that creates a community of strong respect, values, learning, engagement, and connection. - Safe environment - o An education that is individualized for each child - An education that incorporates Montessori principles - Areas of greatest improvement revolved around communication and school services.
-The themes included: - Board communication - School website being up to date a new website was built 7/19 in part to mitigate this, as well as to bolster communication effectiveness. - O Discipline/bullying-too many perceived instances of bullying were no reported, therefore we covered that topic during this year's parent orientation.
+- Overall, 93.2% of respondents consider Bluffview to be an "excellent school" - Areas of greatest strength for Bluffview Montessori School revolved around culture/community and education.
+The themes included: - Small school culture that creates a community of strong respect, values, learning, engagement, and connection - Safe environment - o An education that is individualized for each child - o An education that incorporates Montessori principles - Areas of greatest improvement revolved around communication and school services.
+The themes included: - o Board communication is in need of improvement - O Discipline/bullying-too many perceived instances of "bullying" were not reported again this year.
+Only 46% or respondents reported bullying even though 93.2% stated they ARE aware of the school bullying policy.
+This was a point of emphasis at the beginning of the year as the gap was bigger the previous year.
+We tried to educate parents on what bullying really is, and how to address it at the school level the beginning of the year parent orientation